open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/root-cause-analysis.md

 ---
-title: Failed Rows Sample (Collate only)
+title: Root Cause Analysis
-slug: /connectors/ingestion/workflows/data-quality/failed-rows-sample
+slug: /quality-and-observability/data-quality/root-cause-analysis
 ---

+# Root Cause Analysis

-# Failed Rows Sample (Collate Only)
+## Failed Rows Sample

 Some tests will produce a failed sample upon failure.
 This allows the platform users to understand the nature of the failure and take corrective actions.
 The failed sample will be a subset of the rows that failed the test.

 The sample will be collected when the option `computePassedFailedRowCount` is set.